Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 Now, if you see that your dog is suffering too much due to the botfly attack, then without wasting any more days, just use the tweezers.
 This is one of the techniques that you should prioritize less.

 For this, you need to be trained and smooth with your hands so that you can tear apart the warbles easily.
 Otherwise, it can hurt your dog a bit.
-Remember, botflies come with blurbs, so ensure you do the work effectively and slowly.
+Botflies come with blurbs, so ensure you do the work effectively and slowly.

-And use the pointed and sharp tweezers so you can complete the work in one go only.
+And use the pointed and sharp tweezers to complete the work in one go only.

 How to Use the Tweezer?

-You might become confused as to how to use the tweezer.
+You might need clarification as to how to use the tweezer.
 Below is the detailed procedure.

-- First of all, you need to sanitize the tweezers so that it’s get disinfected.
+- First of all, you need to sanitize the tweezers so that they get disinfected.

 - Next, put your dog in a relaxed position to easily avail yourself of the infected area.